 A Clinical Psychologist is a mental health professional who has doctoral level training in working with people from children up to older adults.
-We use a variety of recognised assessment tools and therapeutic approaches.
-Clinical Psychologists tailor support based on the person’s needs and preferences.
+The profession is a combination of an art and a science.
+We use a variety of recognised assessment tools and therapeutic approaches validated by research.
+Clinical Psychologists also tailor support based on the client’s needs and preferences and their own experience gained over years of working and listening.
 As part of my training and ongoing development I have attended therapy myself.

-I worked with both adults and children within the NHS for a number of years after completing training in 2007.
-Most recently I held the senior role of Principal Clinical Psychologist, managing a team of qualified psychologists, before setting up in Independent Practice.
-During my career I have presented at conferences, taught trainee psychologists, published research and written a book chapter.
+After qualifying, I worked with both adults and children within the NHS in East London for 9 years, working up to the senior role of Principal Clinical Psychologist, managing a team of Psychologists in a family service.
+Currently I work in the NHS part time in a child Autism assessment team alongside my independent practice.
+During my career I have worked as an Expert Witness, presented at conferences, taught trainee psychologists, published research and written a book chapter.

 I am registered with the Health and Care Professions Council (HCPC), British Psychological Society (BPS) and British Association for Behavioural and Cognitive Psychotherapies (BABCP).